sajal50/learning-notes/books/designing-data-intensive-applications.md

 _Service level objectives_ (SLOs) and _service level agreements_ (SLAs) are contracts that define the expected performance and availability of a service.
 An SLA may state the median response time to be less than 200ms and a 99th percentile under 1s. **These metrics set expectations for clients of the service and allow customers to demand a refund if the SLA is not met.**

+_Head of the line blocking_: Small number of slow requests hold up processing of subsequent requests, even if those subsequent requests can be processed more quickly.

 Queueing delays often account for large part of the response times at high percentiles. **It is important to measure times on the client side.**

 When generating load artificially, the client needs to keep sending requests independently of the response time.